bogdanpolak/delphi-dataproxy/README.md

 -------------------------------------------------------------------
 ## Overview

 TDataSetProxy is a wrapper component for the classic Delphi dataset component.
-Proxy allows to replace any dataset (TDataSet class descendant) with a fake dataset (in-memory table).
-Solution can be used to separate a business class from  datasets during unit testing.
-Another use is to allow easy replacement of one DAC's components with another.
+Proxy allows to replace any dataset with a fake dataset (in-memory table).
+Solution can be used to separate a business class from datasets during automated testing.

 ![](./doc/resources/datasetproxy-diagram.png)